 [Note: While there are many other sites where you can purchase heirloom/non-hybrid seeds, I would urge serious caution before purchasing seeds from just anybody for three major reasons: (1) the quantity of seeds in many of the "survival seed kits" found elsewhere may not be nearly enough, (2) you cannot expect that the seeds you buy are of good quality just because they say heirloom on the package, and (3) seed varieties are often tailored to climate regions to maximize growth and ability to thrive.
 I like AAOOB because you can buy A LOT of seeds for a good price, whereas sites like Johnny's Seeds shown below provide climate-specific seeds.]

-Region-specific seeds (it does make a difference if the seeds you purchase are grown for your climate):
+Region-specific seeds (it does make a difference if the seeds you purchase are grown for your climate).
+You might also be interested in this list of 35 Heirloom Seed Suppliers as well:

 101+ Canning Recipes for Food Storage – direct links to canning recipes by type of food.